 - Arrays are enumerable, numbers are comparable.

 - “Everything is an object”, or more precisely, every box is this diagram is a BasicObject.

 - Object includes the Kernel module, so Object has all the instance methods of Kernel, like

 exit.
 When you write Ruby code, you are inside a

 puts 'Hello world'instead of

 So, everything makes sense and is quite simple actually!
 Except maybe the fact that a module is a class, and class inherits from module.
 Don’t worry, you will eventually wrap your head around it.

 Ruby Standard Library

-contains many other very useful classes and modules, such as
+contains many other very useful classes and modules,

 This diagram does not explain the Ruby method lookup path, which takes eigenclasses, included modules and superclasses into account.
 I recommend reading this enlightening article from Practicing Ruby.